JoshDoesIT/JoshDoes.IT-Website/content/blog/mcp-llm-nsc-reviews.md

 - Direction (ingress/egress)
 - Or get all rules with no parameters

-The MCP server is read-only.
+The MCP server is read only.
 It only fetches configurations, never modifies them.

 ### Natural Language Querying